lionelclotcamus/structural-analysis-opensees/README.md

 ### Step 2: Running the analysis and viewing the results
 After clicking on 'Next Step', the analysis can be performed by clicking on the 'Run analysis' button in the bottom right.
 Once the analysis is complete, both the undeformed and deformed building can be viewed on the right side.
+With a color scale, the amount of deformation per element is also mapped onto the building.
 The deformation can be scaled with the 'Deformation scale factor'.
 If this is altered, the analysis must be performed again by clicking on 'Run analysis'.

 ![Step 2](.viktor-template/step_2.gif)